johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## January 28, 2025

+Microsoft is aware of recent Chromium security fixes.
+We are actively working on releasing a security fix.

 ## Version 132.0.2957.127: January 24, 2025